 “Even if you don’t feel like going, you go.
 Even if you don’t feel like doing anything, you find something you can do.
 By showing up you get a routine, and that’s how it works for people,” she said.

 On the days she doesn’t go to her lifting gym, Abbey does Zoom classes with friends at home.
 They use weights sometimes, but often just using body weight is enough.
-The group started the tradition over COVID and they’ve continued into 2021.
+The group started the tradition over COVID and they've continued meeting since.